joannakarayianni/Computational_Linguistics_Team_Lab/README.md

 # Emotion Text Detection Project

-This project is for the course Computational Linguistics Team Laboratory of the MSc Computational Linguistics of the University of Stuttgart.
+This project is of the course Computational Linguistics Team Laboratory for the MSc in Computational Linguistics at the University of Stuttgart.

 ## Create the virtual environment:-

 python -m venv venv
 source venv/bin/activate

 ## Install the project and the dependencies using:-